On the extendability of projective varieties: a survey: How to estimate : a fortunate coincidence

 \end{prop} \begin{proof} Apply Lemma \ref{cork} and an iteration of Proposition \ref{bd}. \end{proof}

 The emerging philosophy is that if one can control the corank of the Gaussian maps of the curve section of $X$, then on can give information on the extendability of $X$.

-As far as we know, aside from passing to the curve section, there is only one other general result that allows to study extendability of surfaces, without passing to the hyperplane section, but considering suitable linear systems on the surface.
+As far as we know, aside from passing to the curve section, there is only one other general result that allows studying the extendability of surfaces, without passing to the hyperplane section, but considering suitable linear systems on the surface.
 This will be discussed in section \ref{extsu}.

-However in \cite{cdgk} another interesting method for calculating $h^1(T_S(-1))$, when $S$ is an Enriques surface, is employed.
+However, in \cite{cdgk}, another interesting method for calculating $h^1(T_S(-1))$, when $S$ is an Enriques surface, is employed.
 This method potentially generalizes to other surfaces.

-Moreover in \cite{r1, r2} a very nice method of studying extendability of varieties covered by lines is introduced.
+Moreover, in \cite{r1, r2}, a very nice method of studying extendability of varieties covered by lines is introduced.
 Some applications of this method are mentioned in the next section.